Baba Vaziroglu

 Baba Vaziroglu (full name: Məsimov Baba Vəzir oğlu, born January 10, 1954) is a prosaist, poet, translator, member of Union of Azerbaijani Writers since 1981, laureate of Republic Komsomol award, and an Honoured Art Figure of Azerbaijan Republic since 1 August 2005.

 Early life

 Baba Vaziroglu was born on January 10, 1954, in Mollaisaqli, Ismayilli.
-After finishing village secondary school, he worked in “Pravda” collective-farm, and from there he was sent to the training faculty of Azerbaijan University of Languages.
+After finishing education at a village secondary school, he worked in “Pravda” collective-farm, and from there he was sent to the training faculty of Azerbaijan University of Languages.
 He studied journalism faculty of this university.
 He worked as a literary figure in Azerbaijan LKGİ MK RTİD headquarter, as an instructor in fiction popularization bureau of Azerbaijan Writers Union, and as an adviser in Azerbaijani Writers.
 He had been editor-in-chief of “Molla Nasraddin” magazine.
 He was elected as a member of Managerial Staff of Union of Azerbaijani Writers.

 Career

 He began his literary activity with "Bir yaz axşamı" (A spring evening), "Mağazinçi Dadaş" (Shopkeeper Dadash) stories which were published in “Ulduz” magazine.
 Since then he was continuing to appear in periodical press with his poems and prose works.
 He translated works of Russian poets into Azerbaijani language and his works had been translated into different language.
 He has been an editor of “Mir” International Teleradio company, and editor-in-chief of the Association of Azerbaijani Cinematographers.
 Currently, he is a secretary in managerial staff of this company.
 Then he worked as director of literary programs studio, deputy of “Yurd” magazine and secretary of editor-in-chief of “Istedad” magazine.